PaddlePaddle/Paddle/doc/survey/dynamic_graph.md

 What's good about Node Graph:
 1. Better flexibility.
 PyTorch users can mix and match independent graphs however they like, in whatever threads they like (without explicit synchronization).
 An added benefit of structuring graphs this way is that when a portion of the graph becomes dead, it is automatically freed.
 [1]

-### Lazy evaluation vs Immediate evaluation
+### 2) Lazy evaluation vs Immediate evaluation

 What's good about lazy evaluation:
 1. It makes JIT optimization possible, e.g. kernel fusion.

 What's good about immediate evaluation:
-1. It avoids ever materializing a "forward graph", recording only what is necessary to differentiate the computation (see example below).
+1. It avoids ever materializing a "forward graph"/"tape", recording only what is necessary to differentiate the computation (see example below).
 ```python
 loss1 = BigNet(data)
 loss2 = SmallNet(data)